 Why not get them involved in the prep too?
 It doesn’t matter how young they are, there’s a job they can do to help.

 Get them to cut shapes from slices of bread and cheese with cookie cutters to make festive sandwiches.
 Let them stir, mash and spread.
 Put them in charge of arranging the food on plates is the perfect task for tiny hands.
-Or why not task your little elves with adding their own healthy Piccolo cherry tomatoes® Christmas decorations to my Christmas Pizza Wreath.
+Or why not task your little elves with adding their own healthy Piccolo cherry tomatoes® Christmas decorations to my Puff Pastry Tart.

 Children also often like to eat with their fingers, so Christmas canapes are the ideal opportunity to serve-up new foods.